JDawg747/Oot/README.md

 ## Script Purpose
 This script replaces all vowels in the inputted string with the phrase 'oot'

-## Usage
-To run the script from a web browser, navigate to the [repl.it.](https://replit.com/@Josh770856/Oot#oot.py) Website will be available in 2023!

 ### Script Download
 In order to ootify phrases as needed on your personal device, simply download the Python script.